St. Paul grandmother found shot dead in backyard of East Side home

-St. Paul police are investigating a homicide after a 61-year-old grandmother was found shot dead in the backyard of an East Side home.
+St. Paul police are investigating after a 61-year-old grandmother was found shot dead in the backyard of an East Side home Wednesday night.

 Officers were called to the 1100 block of Bush Avenue around 8:45 p.m.
 Wednesday after a woman dialed 911 to say her mother had been shot in the head.